urbanairship/ios-library/README.rst

         // Populate AirshipConfig.plist with your app's info from https://go.urbanairship.com
         // or set runtime properties here.
         UAConfig *config = [UAConfig defaultConfig];

+        // You can then programatically override the plist values:
+        // config.developmentAppKey = @"YourKey";
+        // etc.

         // Call takeOff (which creates the UAirship singleton)
         // You may also simply call [UAirship takeOff] without any arguments if you want